Shape Up Method: How to get started (Free Checklist Included)

 • Fixed time: Teams define a cycle length, usually 3 to 6 weeks.
 The bell rings at the end of the cycle, and what the team got done gets shipped.
 Within Shape Up, there is no deadline extension, and when time is up, it's up.

 • Variable scope: Shape Up does not rely on traditional linear planning.
 Unlike Scrum or Waterfall, there is flexibility in adjusting the scope of work during the cycle if needed.
-For example, the team can leave out certain features or make them simpler.
+For example, the team can leave out certain features or make them simpler to ensure that once time is up, something solid gets shipped.

 Key benefits of Shape Up Method